CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that excels across all dimensions.
-It provides comprehensive specific actions, extensive natural trigger terms covering many user phrasings, explicit 'USE FOR' and 'DO NOT USE FOR' clauses that clearly delineate scope, and explicit references to alternative skills for out-of-scope requests.
-The only minor weakness is that the sheer volume of trigger terms borders on keyword stuffing, which could slightly reduce readability, but functionally it serves the selection purpose well.
+This is a strong, well-structured skill description that excels across all dimensions.
+It provides extensive concrete actions, comprehensive trigger terms covering many natural user phrasings, explicit 'USE FOR' and 'DO NOT USE FOR' clauses that clearly delineate scope, and clear differentiation from related skills.
+The only minor weakness is that the description is quite long and dense, bordering on a keyword dump, but the comprehensiveness serves the selection purpose well.

 DimensionReasoningScore